Hi there and welcome to Raw and Free!

 Raw and Free (@rawandfree) was created as I was beginning this journey to share and hopefully help and inspire others along the way.
 As I was connecting to thousands of people around the world, I realised just how many people were wanting to learn more about a plant-based lifestyle but were struggling to find the answers they were looking for.
 This is when my extension of @rawandfree was created.
 This website is based on my personal philosophy about the wonderful benefits of a healthy, sustainable plant-based lifestyle.
 I hope it's a place where you can find some of the answers you may have been searching for to help you begin your plant-based journey!

 A little about me..

-I'm from a beautiful place on the East Coast of New Zealand and live here with my partner Ricardo and two beautiful boys, Eli and Milo (aged 8 and 11).
+I'm from a beautiful place on the East Coast of New Zealand and live here with my partner Ricardo and three beautiful boys, Eli, Milo and Jai.
 We live near the ocean, enjoying the sun, surf and a bit of travel while consuming an abundance of delicious plant-based food on the daily!

 Feel free to read my full story below..